 whether to request ICANN to hold a Rejection Action Community Forum.

-The GNSO Council decision shall be published and the GNSO community informed about the decision directly after it has been taken.
+The GNSO Secretariat will publish the decision to the GNSO mailing lists and the GNSO website/wiki..

-The GNSO Council is advised to discuss how the GNSO Stakeholder Groups and Constituencies should provide input and feed-back on the Rejection Action Petition(s) during the community forum, if any.
+The GNSO Council should discuss how the GNSO Stakeholder Groups and Constituencies should provide input and feed-back on the Rejection Action Petition(s) during the community forum, if any.

 4.3.5 Notification to ICANN, other Decisional Participants, and the Empowered Community Administration

-Within twenty four (24) hours of the GNSO Council’s decision to support the Rejection Action Petition of another Decisional Participant, the Rejection Action Petition Manager by written notice will inform the ECA, the other Decisional Participants, and the ICANN Secretary of the GNSO Council decision.
+Within twenty four (24) hours of the GNSO Council’s decision to support the Rejection Action Petition of another Decisional Participant, the Rejection Action Petition Manager by written notice will inform the ECA, the other Decisional Participants, and the ICANN Secretary of the GNSO Council’s decision.
 In accordance with Annex D, Section 2.2 (d) (i) (A-E) the notice must include the following:

 A supporting rationale in reasonable detail;